-Searching for something fun to do in the city this weekend?
+Searching for something fun to do in the city?
 You should head to Canalaphonic Festival, for all things music, art and adventure!

 Independent music and arts will dominate, with 120 acts lined up to perform including names like Rocstrong, The Eskies, Zaska, Mongrel State, Barq, Mongoose, and many more.
 It’ll be like a mini electric picnic!

 There will be photography and art exhibitions, spoken word performances, opera, theatre and culture galore.
 A Kids Zone at St. Marys College offering a biodiversity village, kids fencing, face painting, a children’s entertainer and a bouncing castle.
 There will also be boat trips along the canal courtesy of the Inland Waterways Association of Ireland.